markusslima/bootstrap-filestyle/README.md

-# Project currently stopped
-# I'm looking for a user to keep the project up to date

 # [Bootstrap FileStyle v1.2.1](http://markusslima.github.io/bootstrap-filestyle/)

 Bootstrap FileStyle is a quick and simple plugin to help style your form's file upload inputs.